4 Types of Support to Help With the Work-Life Juggle

 Who can encourage you?
 Who can listen and help you push through a tough spot or a setback?
 Who will share your enthusiasm when you’ve made progress or tried something new?
 A spouse, a family member, a friend in a similar situation, or a coworker may play this type of support role.

 Who can help you learn about and rethink ways to manage boundaries between work and family?
 A coach or mentor could provide you with guidance or resources and help you figure out new ways to approach your particular challenges and needs.
 You can also find cognitive support through online communities, podcasts, and apps.
 The key here is that another type of support you need is new perspectives and information to break out of your routine or mindset.

 Who knows your work and career realities and can help you see options for managing your job?
 A mentor, your boss, or peers could help you gain access to resources or opportunities that would meet your goals for a better work-life fit.

 How can you give yourself better care and support?
 Exercise, diet, and sleep can all help you minimize stress and boost resiliency.
 Meditation and yoga are also helpful types of support and self-care.
 It’s essential you make time for wellness to reach your full potential and manage your stress.

 Steps for Managing Your Whole Life More Effectively

 A Guide to Help You Reflect on What You Need

 Once you’ve identified some types of support, on your own — or with a trusted friend, family member, or group — consider your own preferences and current work-life juggle.
 How do you currently manage the boundaries between your work and personal life?
 What could you change?

-If you aren’t sure what work-life changes you want to make to help you better handle the work-life juggle, spend some time thinking.
-Get some clarity about what is and isn’t working for you and what you’d like to change.
+If you aren’t sure what changes you want to make to help you better handle the work-life juggle, spend some time thinking.
+Get some clarity about what is and isn’t working for you.

 Is it time to make a few tweaks to improve your work-life juggle, or do you need a complete overhaul?